cybertec-postgresql/pg_show_plans/README.md

 (3 rows)
 ```

-To get the plans and see the corresponding query expression:
+To get query plans and see the corresponding query expression:

 ```
 testdb=# \x